hezhigang/myLeetCodeInJava/README.md

 - 1486 - XOR Operation in an Array
 - 1491 - Average Salary Excluding the Minimum and Maximum Salary
 - 1572 - Matrix Diagonal Sum
+- 1365 - How Many Numbers Are Smaller Than the Current Number

 ### Hash Table
 - 1 - Two Sum